MultiSafepay/docs/content/payment-methods/sodexo.md

 # Activation

 1. Fill out the Monizze <a href="https://sportculture.sodexo.be/nl/" target="_blank">application form</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.
+- Under **Bank details**, select the checkbox to accept the sport & culture pass on your webshop.
+-  Under **Fournisseur**, select MultiSafepay.
 2. Sign a contract with Sodexo.
 They'll give you a Sodexo Merchant ID.
 3. Email your Sodexo Merchant ID to <sales@multisafepay.com>
 4. We activate the payment method for your account.